ryanatkn/gro/src/lib/docs/gen.md

 validators, tests, fakes,
-and more by introspecting our data at buildtime, which speeds up development and helps us write code that's easier to understand and change.
+and more by introspecting our data at buildtime, which speeds up development
 The goal is to leverage automation to increase the power we wield over our code with a straightforward developer experience.
 Ergonomics are key to unlocking codegen's full potential.